 The goals of cardiac rehab are to:

-- Increase your understanding about your condition and treatment
+- Help you understand your condition and treatment

-- Help you make the right lifestyle changes to decrease your risk of future heart problems
+- Help you make lifestyle changes that will improve your heart health

-- Provide you and your family with the support and motivation you need to make important lifestyle changes
+- Provide you with support and motivation to help you make and sustain lifestyle changes

 After completion of the initial phase of cardiac rehab, patients can join our maintenance exercise program.
 This phase includes supervised open gym times.
 The program is offered Monday, Wednesday, and Friday 6:30 am to 8 am and 2:30 pm to 4 pm.
 This is a self-pay program and is not insurance reimbursable.